top of page

 The secret behind their remarkable jumping prowess lies in their powerful hind legs.

 These legs are specially adapted for jumping, with elongated femurs and tibias that provide the necessary leverage and strength.
-Additionally, Harpegnathos venator possess adhesive pads on their feet, enabling them to grip onto surfaces and generate the force required for their impressive jumps.
+Additionally, Harpegnathos venator possesses adhesive pads on its feet, enabling it to grip onto surfaces and generate the force required for its impressive jumps.

 How to Care for Harpegnathos Venator: Tips for Ant Enthusiasts in the UK

 If you are an ant enthusiast residing in the United Kingdom and are considering keeping a Harpegnathos venator as a pet, there are several important factors to consider.
 Firstly, it is crucial to create a suitable habitat for these ants.
-Due to the higher humidity requirements, it's important to provide a special substrate, like coco fibre, for instance, to make sure that the larvae can spin cocoons along with suitable filling like plaster or loam-rich substrate which will maintain high humidity longer.
-The queen size is 14 - 16mm Color: head, thorax and gaster black, mandibles and legs reddish brown, thorax enlarged and workers 12-16mm with identical colouration.
+Due to the higher humidity requirements, it's important to provide a special substrate, like coco fibre, for instance, to make sure that the larvae can spin cocoons along with suitable filling like plaster or loam-rich substrate, which will maintain high humidity longer.
+The queen size is 14 - 16mm.
+Colour: head, thorax and gaster black, mandibles and legs reddish brown, thorax enlarged and workers 12-16mm with identical colouration.
 They are a famous species due to their aggressiveness and especially the fact that they can jump up to 10 centimetres due to evolved leg muscles!
-They grow slowly and it is hard to start from just a queen so getting one with 10 or more workers has a higher chance of survival.
+They grow slowly, and it is hard to start from just a queen, so getting one with 10 or more workers has a higher chance of survival.
 A well-ventilated terrarium or formicarium with plenty of nesting space is essential.
-Additionally, providing a variety of food sources such as insects to meet their nutritional needs.
-Once they get their insect prey they eat purely on the hemolymph so do not give them sweets as they do not need any.
+Additionally, providing a variety of food sources, such as insects, can help meet their nutritional needs.
+Once they get their insect prey, they eat purely on the hemolymph, so do not give them sweets, as they do not need any.

 Read tons of information about Harpegnathos Venator on our Blog article: Discover Harpegnathos Venator: The Primitive Jumping Ant

 Maintaining the optimum temperature and humidity levels within the ant enclosure is also crucial.
-Harpegnathos venator thrives in temperatures ranging from 24-28 degrees Celsius and requires an air humidity level of around 60%-80% in the nest and 21-30 degrees Celsius along with 60%-70% air humidity in the outworld.
+Harpegnathos venator thrives in temperatures ranging from 24 to 28 degrees Celsius and requires an air humidity level of around 60%-80% in the nest and 21–30 degrees Celsius along with 60%-70% air humidity in the out world.
 Regular monitoring and adjustments are necessary to ensure optimal conditions for their well-being.

-Development, egg to adult worker takes 10 to 12 weeks.
-The shorter time we've recorded is 78 days at 28°C constant temperature in the nest.
+Development, egg to adult worker, takes 10 to 12 weeks.
+The shortest time we've recorded is 78 days at 28°C constant temperature in the nest.

 Nutrition: mealworms, baby crickets or locusts and carbs, organic honey or protein jelly.